-- Including as many case studies in your Anthropology as optional answer writing can be beneficial for you.
-Case studies on different issues, situations, and topics keep a very important place in Anthropology.
-It will not only help you in Anthropology optional answer writing but in the Essay and Ethics section also.
+- Including as many case studies in your answer writing can be beneficial for you.
+Case studies on different issues, situations, and topics keep a very important place.
+It will not only help you in the optional’s answer writing but in the Essay and Ethics section also.

 - For example, Case studies on the Criminal Tribes Act can be included while writing the answer based on the question of cultural relativism.

-- The question of the impact of industrialization on Scheduled Tribes in Jharkhand’s population can be answered with the help of a case study based on the Tribal Research Institute in Ranchi.
+- The question of the impact of industrialization on STs in Jharkhand can be answered with the help of a case study based on the Tribal Research Institute in Ranchi.